-3. Analytical microsegregation modeling
+3. Analytical Microsegregation Modeling

 Several analytical microsegregation models [27, 33-38] have been found in the literature to model the solute redistribution of alloying elements during dendritic solidification of alloys.
-In most of the models, mass balance for the solute elements is considered within a simplified geometry such as a plane, cylinder or sphere to describe the growth of dendrite arms.
-It is obvious from theoretical and experimental evidences that the simplified geometry gives reasonably accurate results for the majority of the alloy systems and solidification processes [39-41].
-The simplest formulations are the equilibrium solidification model (lever rule) and Scheil-Gulliver model, which describe the two extreme cases of ideal equilibrium and non-equilibrium, respectively.
-With the advent of more sophisticated computing technology and improvement of material databases, the more advanced models (Kraft [40], Du [42], Boettinger[43]) incorporate more realistic variable diffusion properties across the solid-liquid interface.
-Three models will be described in the following section: Equilibrium solidification model, Scheil-Gulliver solidification model and Brody-Flemings dendritic solidification model.
+In most of the models, mass balance for the solute elements is considered within a simplified geometry such as a plane, cylinder, or sphere to describe the growth of dendrite arms.
+It is obvious from theoretical and experimental evidence that the simplified geometry gives reasonably accurate results for the majority of alloy systems and solidification processes [39-41].
+The simplest formulations are the equilibrium solidification model (lever rule) and Scheil-Gulliver model, which describe the two extreme cases of ideal equilibrium and nonequilibrium, respectively.
+With the advent of more sophisticated computing technology and improvement of material databases, the more advanced models (Kraft et al. [40], Du and Jacot [42], Boettinger et al. [43]) incorporate more realistic variable diffusion properties across the solid-liquid interface.
+Three models will be described in the following section: equilibrium solidification model, the Scheil-Gulliver solidification model, and the Brody-Flemings dendritic solidification model.

-3.1 Equilibrium solidification model
+3.1.
+Equilibrium Solidification Model.
 This model assumes that a state of equilibrium exists at the solid-liquid interface during growth.
-That means there would be negligible resistance for transportation of atoms between the solid and liquid phases[44].
-For instance, if a single crystal of alloy composition C{07} is cooled to temperature (T^), which is below the liquidus temperature (T_L), then according to the equilibrium solidification theory, C_L^ and C_S^ would be the respective compositions of liquid and solid at the interface.
+That means there would be negligible resistance for transportation of atoms between the solid and liquid phases [44].
+For instance, if a single crystal of alloy composition $C_0$ is cooled to temperature $(T^)$ , which is below the liquidus temperature $(T_L)$ , then according to the equilibrium solidification theory, $C_L^$ and $C_S^$ would be the respective compositions of liquid and solid at the interface.
 The partition coefficient K is the ratio of the composition of the solid to that of the liquid.
 It indicates the degree of segregation of solute.
-The equilibrium partition ratio may be defined as:
+The equilibrium partition ratio may be defined as follows:

-$$K = \frac{C_s^}{C_L^}$$
+$$K = \frac{C_s^}{C_L^}.$$ (2)

-A value less than unity indicates that the element is partitioning preferentially to the eutectic region whereas a value greater than unity indicates that the element is partitioning to the dendrite core as peritectic solidification.
-The farther from unity the partition coefficient is the more strongly the element partitions to either the dendrite core or eutectic region.
-Physical parameters that contribute to the partitioning coefficient are differences in atomic radii (the tendency for an element to be in solution) and the chemical potential of the elements in the liquid.
+A value less than unity indicates that the element is partitioning preferentially to the eutectic region, whereas a value greater than unity indicates that the element is partitioning to the dendrite core as peritectic solidification.
+The farther from unity the partition coefficient, the more strongly the element partitions to either the dendrite core or eutectic region.
+Physical parameters that contribute to the partition coefficient are differences in atomic radii (the tendency for an element to be in solution) and the chemical potential of the elements in the liquid.

-Applying the equilibrium lever rule the amount of solute redistribution during equilibrium solidification can be determined by:
+Applying the equilibrium lever rule the amount of solute redistribution during equilibrium solidification can be determined by

-$$C_S f_S + C_L f_L = C_0$$
+$$C_S f_S + C_L f_L = C_0. \tag{3}$$

-Here f_S and f_L are weight fractions of solid and liquid respectively.
+Here $f_S$ and $f_L$ are weight fractions of solid and liquid, respectively.
 The above equation can be written in the following form:

-$$C{S} = \frac{K.C{0}}{(1 - f{S}) + K.f{S}}$$ 4
+$$C_S = \frac{K \cdot C_0}{(1 - f_S) + K \cdot f_S}.$$ (4)

-This equation describes the composition of the solid phase with respect to the fraction of solid.
-Wherewhere, C_S is solute concentration in the solid (wt.%), C_0 is the initial solute concentration (wt.%), K is the partition coefficient, and f_S is the fraction solid.
+This equation describes the composition of the solid phase with respect to the fraction of solid where $C_S$ is solute concentration in the solid (wt.%), $C_0$ is the initial solute concentration (wt.%), K is the partition coefficient, and $f_S$ is the fraction solid.

-According to the assumption of the equilibrium model, there would be complete diffusion in the liquid and solid phases that means the final product would have a homogeneous composition $C_S = C_0[44]$.
+According to the assumption of the equilibrium model, there would be complete diffusion in the liquid and solid phases that means the final product would have a homogeneous composition $C_S = C_0$ [44].